egendata/app/README.md

 `xcode-select --install`

-2. Access to the private repository holding the certificates and the provisioning profile.
+2. Access to the private repository (Iteam1337/egendata-ios-certificates) holding the certificates and the provisioning profile.
+Your personal account should be invited as fastlane will use the

-3. Edit the `git_url(...)` in `ios/fastlane/Matchfile` to the ssh version of the git url.
+3. The certf-repo-passphrase.
+Currently stored in lastpass under `Egendata iOS Certificate Password`.
+You will be asked for this password when running the fastlane command.

 4. Username and password for the apple user who is performing this operation.
 This user needs to be a part of the appstore connect team.
+Currently stored in lastpass under `Egendata iOS Certificate Password`.
+You will be asked for these credentials when running the fastlane command.

 *NOTE: Remember to change `.env`-file (correct OPERATOR_URL etc.) before doing the steps below*